7 min read

 "If you understand, stop standing there and come here, prisoner."

-He gestured languidly with his head.
+He gestured lazily with his head.

 Derek Gebimonde.

-Lanthe glared fiercely at Vigo without a word.
+Lanthe glared at Vigo fiercely without a word.

 "Ha..."